JVOsteen/JVOsteen.github.io/index.md

 : –––

 **American University Center for Data Science**
-: I currently serve as a Research Assistant to Professor Andrew Ballard.
-He and Professor James Curry of The University of Utah are conducting research to better understand legislative behavior by analyzing bill text through the use of data analysis and machine learning.
-Research is still in progress...
+: I served as a Research Assistant to Professor Andrew Ballard for the 2020-2021 school year.
+He and Professor James Curry of The University of Utah are conducting research to better understand legislative behavior by analyzing bill text through the use of text analysis and machine learning.
+Their research is still in progress.

 ***